kvonkoni/imgcomparetool/README.md

 Due to a bug in the PyInstaller for MacOS, you must force PyInstaller to include the imagehash, Tk, and Tcl package directories.
 Tk and Tcl are required for the GUI application Tkinter, which is a dependency of PySimpleGUI.
 Replace the above paths to these directories with the appropriate ones from your environment.

-Compress the ImgCompareTool directory and distribute this to users.
+Compress the ImgCompareTool directory and distribute this to the end-users by uploading the .zip to the release folder and adding a link to the release tag notes.
 The tool cannot be run from the .app file since the software is not signed.

 ###### Mac OS 10.14